hrshit18/EduBot-AI/README.md

 OCR / NLP / TTS / Q&A – AI capabilities used

 ❗ Troubleshooting
-Azure API Key Issues:
+🔑 Azure API Key Issues

-Ensure you have valid Azure keys set in environment variables or configuration.
+Ensure that your Azure API keys are correctly set in your environment variables or configuration file.

+Verify that the keys correspond to an active subscription and correct Azure region.

-Streamlit Not Starting:
+🚫 Streamlit Not Launching

-Ensure your virtual environment is active and dependencies are installed.
+Make sure your virtual environment is activated before running the app.

+Run pip install -r requirements.txt to ensure all dependencies are installed.

-Model or API Errors:
+⚠️ Model or API Failures

-Double-check Azure region settings, endpoint URLs, and correct subscription level.
+Double-check your Azure service endpoint URLs and resource names.

+Confirm your subscription level includes access to the required Azure AI services.

+Ensure stable internet connectivity and that you're not exceeding rate limits or quotas.

 🤝 Contributing
 You’re welcome to fork this repository and contribute!
 Feel free to open issues or pull requests for improvements or new features.

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ✨ Acknowledgment
 This project was developed as part of the Generative AI Internship by Edunet Foundation in collaboration with Microsoft.